Austrian Draftsman, Painter, and Printmaker

 Later Years and Death

 Even with the outbreak of World War I, Schiele's artistic output did not change all that drastically.
 In 1914, the artist enjoyed a very prominent solo show at Vienna's Galerie Guido Arnot, in addition to a number of shows in other cities, and the following year he left Wally Neuzil to marry Edith Harms, a young woman of good social standing.
-Schiele's new wife evidently had a maturing effect on his work, as seen in pieces like Lovers (1914–15) and(1915), which suggest a deeper understanding of and appreciation for narrative and traditional portraiture.
+Schiele's new wife evidently had a maturing effect on his work, as seen in pieces like Lovers (1914–15) and Death and the Maiden (1915), which suggest a deeper understanding of and appreciation for narrative and traditional portraiture.

 Schiele was eventually conscripted into military service four days after his marriage.
 However, he never saw any real combat throughout the war's duration, and instead was allowed to continue practicing his art and exhibiting wherever he was stationed.
 Inspired by his wartime travels, Schiele produced a number of land- and cityscapes around this time, devoid of the artist's usual exaggerated contours.